joydeep1234696/Secure-Delete/README.md

 ```

 License
-Licensed under the Hybrid License
+Licensed under the Hybrid License.
- (you can replace with your Hybrid License as desired).

 Contributing
 Pull requests and forks are welcome!
-See CONTRIBUTING.md
- for style and patch guidelines.
+See CONTRIBUTING.md for style and patch guidelines.

 Security
-Please read SECURITY.md
- before reporting vulnerabilities.
+Please read SECURITY.md before reporting vulnerabilities.

 Credits
 Created by whisprer (wofl / husklfren)